BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 - **OLDPLACE** – legacy location for ado-files

-Ado-files created for your project can be found in the current directory (`.`).
-Specific ado-files requested from BPLIM will be placed in `/bplimext/projects/P999_research_project/tools`.
+Stata always searches the current directory (`.`) and a set of predefined folders for ado-files.
+For BPLIM projects, ado-files provided by BPLIM are either built into the container or stored under `/bplimext/projects/P999_research_project/tools`.
+Ado-files that you create yourself should be saved in your project’s work_area (for example, in a dedicated ado/ subfolder).”
+Keep the adopath `+ "/bplimext/projects/P999_research_project/tools"` code snippet immediately after this, as you already have.

 To make sure Stata recognizes this directory, add the following line at the beginning of your `.do` file:

 ```stata